nshroff1000/pennlabspractical/README.md

 # Penn Labs: Backend Technical Project
 Let's build an API server for Trello!
 If you're not familiar with Trello, it's not a problem.
 Trello is a task-management tool that has 3 major functional components: Boards, Lists, and Cards.
 Each Board can contain many lists, which in turn can contain many cards.
 Each card generally represents an individual task that users can manage.
-Each list is generally a list of tasks.
+Each list is a group of related tasks.
 We encourage you to play around with the tool [here](http://www.trello.com).
+A Board is a something that you might use to organize all of your tasks for one facet of your life.
+For example, we might have a board for School.
+In the School board, you might have a list for each class that you are taking.
+Within each list, you might have cards that represent homework assignments, tests, or projects.

-As general tips, make sure to comment your code.
+As a general tip, make sure to comment your code.
 Feel free to use credible third party libraries or packages.
-Feel free to add your own spicy feautres, as long as they don't disturb the core functionality of the API server.
+Feel free to add your own spicy features, as long as they don't disturb the core functionality of the API server.

 There are two parts to this assignment.